whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 ## Instructions

-### Collect Photos
+### 1. Collect Site Photos

-1. Choose three different potential sites for public art installation:
+1. Choose three different potential sites for a public art installation:
    - A photo of an outdoor location where public art might be installed.
 This photo should be taken by you.
    - A photo of an indoor gallery or public indoor space (e.g., a museum lobby, a large hall, or a gallery space).
 This photo should be taken by you.
    - A screen shot from Google Street View to choose a location in a distant city or country for a potential public art installation.
 2. Use Photoshop tools and generative fill to remove unwanted elements from the photos and correct levels and [white balance](../../../../software/adobe-photoshop/white-balance-quick-photoshop-tutorial.md) as needed.
 Do not change the resolution or crop the photo.
 3. Keep a copy of the original photo without any modifications for perspective matching

-### Photo Perspective Match in Blender
+### 2. Photo Perspective Match

-Use One of the Following Methods to Perspective Match Photos and Composite 3D Models into the image.
+Use One of the following methods to Perspective Match Photos and Composite 3D Models into the image.

 #### Simple Camera Reversal Perspective Match